 A few days ago, we had a pleasant holiday gathering with close family friends.
-The meal was simple, but very pleasing to the palate.
+The meal was simple but very pleasing to the palate.
 We were two couples in attendance, and as usual, a good time was had by all.
-The young couple, recently married, is getting a fresh start on life, and us, the older, more mature couple, that has had more than a few walks around the garden of life.
-We have known each for many years now, so our conversations are controlled and educational.
+The young couple, recently married, is getting a fresh start on life, and we, the older, more mature couple, that has had more than a few walks around the garden of life.
+We have known each other for many years now, so our conversations are controlled and educational.

 We gather, quite regularly, for conversation and pleasantries.
 During our meals and after our meals we converse on many topics and sometimes the subject turns to money and how to survive this gauntlet.
 The young woman in our group is a friendly, always smiling personality, who’s very easy to talk with, and I must add, that she is also a very good listener.

-As I was savoring my meal, she turned her focus towards me and I was expecting her to ask, “How’s your dinner?”, but she didn’t ask about my dinner, instead she said, Paul, can you give us a few tips to save money fast.
-I didn’t think it was a trick question, so I continued chewing to enjoy my mouthful, and began crafting my answer to her question.
+As I was savouring my meal, she turned her focus towards me and I was expecting her to ask, “How’s your dinner?”, but she didn’t ask about my dinner, instead she said, Paul, can you give us a few tips to save money fast.
+I didn’t think it was a trick question, so I continued chewing to enjoy my mouthful and began crafting my answer to her question.

 Each member of the group brings something intelligent to the conversation and we are long past trying to impress each other with cleverly manufactured stories and hyperbole.
 I knew that she wanted an answer that applied to their situation, and this is what I said.

 Keep it simple.